 Day 8: El Rocío to Seville.
 After some birding near El Rocío, we will transfer to Seville, the Capital of Andalucía, where we spend the final night.

 Day 9: Departure.
 The tour ends this morning with transfers to the Seville airport.
 This tour also links with our Northern Spain tour too.
-For those joining this tour, this will be day 1 of that tour, and you will need a morning flight to Madrid – you may book it yourself or we can help you book it on request.
+For those joining this tour, this will be day 1 of that tour, and you will need a morning flight to Barcelona – you may book it yourself or we can help you book it on request.

 For those who are interested in the cultural aspects of Spain’s rich history, we highly recommend spending a day or two extra to explore the city of Seville, which is packed with historical attractions.
 Seville boasts a long list of magical sights right within the city.
 This quaint and attractive city is very well maintained, and well worth a visit.
 Among the many attractions are the Alcazar Palace, the Baroque architecture of the Palace of San Telmo, and the General Archives of the Indies, which gives detailed insights into the Spanish Empire in the Americas and the Philippines.
 If you need help arranging a cultural tour of these sights and more please contact the Tropical Birding office.